jacobjoaquin/csd/_doc_source/source/bugs.rst

 * Need to use better names for pfield and pfield_list, as some of the terms currently trip over each other. pfield, pfield_index, pfield_index_list, etc...
+* When dealing with dicts, make sure they are sorted.
+Had an issue with csd.sco.operate_numeric().